a good day to learn to use God to control our anger.

 An examination of the causes for the incarceration of many of the inhabitants of our nation’s prisons will provide us with proof of the destructive nature of anger.

-The Bible does not tell us we shouldn’t feel anger, but it does tell us “Be angry and yet do not sin; do not let the sun go down on your anger, and do not give the devil an opportunity.”
+The Bible does not tell us we shouldn’t feel anger, but it does tell us to, “Be angry and yet do not sin; do not let the sun go down on your anger, and do not give the devil an opportunity.”
 (Ephesians 4:26-27 NASB).

 So how can God help us control our anger?

-In a multitude of ways, God can and will help us control our anger.
+In a multitude of ways, God can, and will, help us control our anger.
 All we have to do is ask.